unikernelLinux/ukl/README.md

      telnet 127.0.0.1 5555
 ```

-4. To run unikernel with TLS support (errors may occur!)
+4. To run unikernel with TLS support

 ```
-    make multithread
     make all
     make run
 ```